hugoware/gameshow/data/css/tools/css_validator.markdown

 # CSS Validator

 Validators are a good way to make sure you're using CSS allowed by the specification.
+A validator will tell you if you're using proprietary features or warn you of vendor specific properties.

 #///